 Vuk is nationally and internationally known for handling high profile personal injury and wrongful death cases, where the stakes for the victims and their families could not be any higher.
 For over a decade, Vuk has been Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.

 Vuk is a first generation American, and lifelong Houstonian.
 Vuk lives in Houston with his wife, Ofelia, and three children, Isa, Nikola, and Sava.
 When he is not handling cases, Vuk enjoys spending time with his family at home and on family vacations.
 Vuk also enjoys playing golf and tennis.
-Vuk was a state-ranked tennis player in high school, and gravitated to golf when he was attending the University of Texas.
+Vuk was a state-ranked tennis player in high school and gravitated to golf when he attended the University of Texas.

-"People often want to know about specific cases I am currently handling or have handled in the past, and what I have obtained for my clients," says Vuk.
+"People often want to know about specific cases I am handling or have handled in the past, and what results I have obtained for my clients," says Vuk.
 "I think it's a great idea for anyone looking for a lawyer to get this information."
-In the two decades Vuk has been practicing law, he has been called upon to handle cases like these:
+In the 21 years Vuk has been practicing law, he has been called upon to handle cases like these:

 - Obtained a $17.72 Million verdict on behalf of the spouse and adult children of an ironworker who drowned in the Brazos River while building the pedestrian bridge for Baylor University's football stadium.
-The family hired Vuk to pursue an investigation into their loved one's death.
-He filed a lawsuit against the multiple construction companies responsible for the project, took over 50 depositions in the case, and took the case to trial in March 2016.
-Vuk argued that of the seven defendants at trial, Austin Bridge and Road was responsible for our clients' loss.
+Vuk filed a lawsuit against multiple construction companies responsible for the project, took over 50 depositions in the case, and took the case to trial in March 2016.
+Vuk argued that of the seven defendants at trial, Austin Bridge and Road was 100% responsible for our clients' loss.
 After three weeks of trial, the Harris County jury returned a verdict that placed 100% of the blame on Austin Bridge and Road and awarded $17.72 Million to the family.
+On August 1, 2016, the trial judge signed a judgement for the full verdict.

-- Successfully negotiated a confidential settlement on behalf of 45 workers who were injured after several explosions occurred at the Enterprise Products industrial plant in Mont Belvieu, Texas.
-Economic losses are documented in the multiple millions of dollars.
+- Successfully negotiated a confidential settlement on behalf of 43 workers who were injured after several explosions occurred at the Enterprise Products industrial plant in Mont Belvieu, Texas.
+Economic losses were documented in the multiple millions of dollars.

 - Hired by the family of an Australian rig worker who was employed by an internationally known offshore energy company, who was thrown from a Trinity liftboat during a hurricane in the Bay of Campeche and drowned after two days at sea.
 Vuk negotiated a confidential recovery on behalf of the Australian rig worker's family.